Seasonal affective disorder

 <span class="mw-page-title-main">Depression (mood)</span> State of low mood and aversion to activity

 Depression is a mental state of low mood and aversion to activity.
-It affects about 3.5% of the global population, or about 280 million people of all ages.
+It affects about 3.5% of the global population, or about 280 million people worldwide, as of 2020.
 Depression affects a person's thoughts, behavior, feelings, and sense of well-being.
-Experiences that would normally bring a person pleasure or joy give reduced pleasure or joy, and the afflicted person often experiences a loss of motivation or interest in those activities.
+The pleasure or joy that a person gets from certain experiences is reduced, and the afflicted person often experiences a loss of motivation or interest in those activities.
+People with depression may experience sadness, feelings of dejection or hopelessness, difficulty in thinking and concentration, or a significant change in appetite or time spent sleeping; suicidal thoughts can also be experienced.

 Dysthymia, also known as persistent depressive disorder (PDD), is a mental and behavioral disorder, specifically a disorder primarily of mood, consisting of similar cognitive and physical problems as major depressive disorder, but with longer-lasting symptoms.
 The concept was used by Robert Spitzer as a replacement for the term "depressive personality" in the late 1970s.